RasaHQ/rasa/docs/api/custom-nlu-components.rst

     which is needed further down the pipeline.

 .. note::
-    If you create a custom featurizer you should return a sequence of features.
+    If you create a custom featurizer you can return two different kind of features: sequence features and sentence features.
+The sequence features are a matrix of size ``(number-of-tokens - 1 x feature-dimension)``, e.g. the matrix contains a feature vector for every token in the sequence except the ``__CLS__`` token.
-    E.g. your featurizer should return a matrix of size (number-of-tokens x feature-dimension).
+    The sentence features are represented by a matrix of size ``(1 x feature-dimension)``.
-    The feature vector of the ``__CLS__`` token should contain features for the complete message.

 Component
 ^^^^^^^^^